 The biggest mistake pre-med students make is not setting aside enough time to prep for the MCAT exam.
 Balancing MCAT prep with school, work, and a personal life is not an easy task.
 That’s why many busy students choose to prep between three and six months prior to their actual test date.
 Working with an MCAT tutor throughout that time will help maximize your MCAT prep and ensure you’re effectively utilizing your time so that you are fully prepared on the day of your exam.

-Below is a sample MCAT tutoring study plan for a student who completed the 40-hour tutoring plan over the course of nearly five months, meeting once a week for two hours at a time, while completing homework assigned to them in the Blueprint MCAT Online Course.
+Below is a sample MCAT tutoring study plan for a student who completed the 40-hour tutoring plan over the course of nearly five months, meeting once a week for two hours at a time, while completing homework assigned to them in the Blueprint MCAT Self-Paced Course.
 This sample tutoring study plan was unique to them and their needs, just as your MCAT tutoring plan will be to you!

 Here’s what you can expect in your 40-Hour MCAT Tutoring Study Plan

 - Completely personalized 40-Hour MCAT study plan written by your private MCAT Tutor